calamityy/govee-LED-Shell-cmd/README.md

 ## Support
 I'm a beginner to shell/bash, so any contributions are greatly appreciated!
-If you wish to contribute to this respository: Make a pull request, but make sure to remove your MAC address if you haven't already.
+If you wish to contribute to this respository: Make a pull request.
 Have a suggestion, question or problem?
 Make an [issue](https://github.com/calamityy/govee-LED-Shell-cmd/issues) and I'll get back to you ASAP!